 This course provides a calculus-based introduction to probability and statistics.
 After a brief introduction to probability, this course will focus on statistics with a strong emphasis on experimental design.
 Topics to be covered include the normal, binomial, and Poisson distributions, hypothesis tests, confidence intervals, ANOVA, design of experiments, and least squares regression.
 Particular attention will be given to applications in the sciences and engineering.
 This course includes an introduction to the R statistics language.

-A look at some actual applications of discrete mathematics that emphasize such unifying themes as mathematical reasoning, algorithmic thinking, modeling, combinatorial analysis, the kinds of structures used in discrete mathematics, and the use of technology.
-Possible topics include cryptography, primes and factoring, computer passwords, networking problems, shortest paths, scheduling problems, building circuits, modeling computation, and correctness of algorithms.
-Three one-hour class periods with a substantial computing component illustrating the technology and the ideas studied.
-In this course, we focus on both systems of differential equations, with special attention given to modeling, linearization, and equilibrium analysis; as well as the mathematical language of systems-linear algebra, especially transformations and vector spaces.
+Modern Applications of Discrete Mathematics.
+A look at some applications of discrete mathematics that emphasize such unifying themes as mathematical reasoning, proof, algorithmic thinking, modeling, combinatorial analysis, graph theory, and the use of technology.
+Possible topics include proof techniques, cryptography, primes and factoring, computer passwords, networking problems, shortest paths, scheduling problems, building circuits, and modeling computation.

+Advanced Differential Equations and Linear Algebra.
+This is the second course (after MA 141) in a two course sequence in differential equations and linear algebra.
+In this course, we focus on both systems of differential equations, with special attention given to modeling, linearization, and equilibrium analysis; as well as the mathematical language of systems-linear algebra, especially transformations, orthogonality, vector spaces, inner product spaces and the eigenvalue/eigenvector problem.
 We will motivate the material through applications such as population models, structural, and electrical systems, and linear algebra applications such as 3-D imaging, Markov processes, and Leslie matrices.
 Technology will again play a major role in this course, as we will have frequent computer demonstrations in class and weekly computer labs to explore the quantitative aspects of these topics.
-You will have the opportunity to explore topics beyond the textbook on a series of group projects throughout the semester.
+Students will have the opportunity to explore topics beyond the textbook on group projects throughout the semester.

 This is a one-credit, pass/fail, seminar-style course.
 There will be three main segments: select a faculty director for either an honors thesis or a senior project and write a research proposal, write a resume and research job opportunities, and write a graduate school essay and research graduate school opportunities.
 The overall goal of this course is to prepare students for their senior year and beyond.
 This course should be taken in the spring of the year before intended graduation (typically in the spring of the junior year).